tmplcl/blog/myblog/content/page/about.md

         pre: user
 ---

 Hi my name is Timur Philip Cöl.
-I'm an devops and cloud enthusiast currently employed by DB Systel GmbH in Frankfurt.
+I'm a devops and cloud enthusiast currently employed by DB Systel GmbH in Frankfurt.